 One online fundraising method that’s quickly gained traction is peer-to-peer campaigning.
 It puts the power of fundraising in your supporters’ hands.

 For this digital donation option, your nonprofit enlists the help of a peer-to-peer platform and creates a main campaign page.
 Your volunteers use that page as a template for their personal pages.
 Then, you call on your supporters to share their custom campaign pages with their friends and families online.

 These campaigns work for several reasons.
-As explained by this resource, “People are much more likely to engage online if someone they trust is advocating for your cause.
+As explained by this resource, “People are much more likely to engage online if someone they trust is promoting your cause.
 Even if they’re unfamiliar with your work, they can still form a personal connection thanks to the power of social proof.”
 Not to mention, the digital world allows you to reach a much wider range of supporters.

 - Set a fundraising goal.
 Choose a goal that’s optimistic yet attainable.
 You want it to be just right without being unreasonable, but you don’t want to leave money on the table either.

 - Create a main campaign page.
 Tell your story and include key details, such as your mission and what project the campaign is funding.
 Remember, your volunteer fundraisers will use this as a template when personalizing their individual fundraiser pages, so ensure your brand shines through.

 - Promote your fundraiser.
 Rely on supporters to spread the word while also using your own marketing platforms to direct traffic to your main campaign page.
 Be sure to share periodic updates to maintain engagement as well!